“ Back to the Sources, to the Mothers ”

 in the Ridinger research, pricelessly valuable for any Ridinger collection of degree!
 And above all: this plate can still be acquired!

-This in contrast to the pair Th.
-389/90 already passed on here and now in Augsburg as a no less curious parallel with, however, reversed premise.
+The above then in contrast to the pair of plates to Th.
+389/90 passed on here to Augsburg as no less curious parallel with, however, reversed premise.
 For while the plates above always have been discussed as without caption and the appearance of one of the latter, indeed the present one, provided the decisive answer, sheets Th.
 389/90 with their caption offered no peculiarities hitherto.
 Until their printing plates began to speak, too.
 Yet contrary to the one above proving to be cooperative, those two proved to be anything but helpful.
 For on them for no yet known reason the caption – and even including the inscription – is ground out indeed and still clearly perceptible.
 But so far without impressions without letter having become known here!

 “ It is breathtaking again and again what offers you can make ”